Coronavirus testing sites in Seattle stretched beyond capacity as people seek pre-Thanksgiving results

 At the Sodo site Tuesday afternoon, a line of vehicles wound through about six blocks of traffic, punctuated by the occasional honk of a horn.
 The line moved briskly.

 Jill Freidberg, a documentary filmmaker, visited the city’s Rainier Beach site Monday to receive testing after a possible exposure to the virus from household members.
-Freidberg said a zigzagging line of people, six feet apart and masked, wiggled throughout the parking lot while rain poured.
+Freidberg said a zigzagging line of people, 6 feet apart and masked, wiggled throughout the parking lot while rain poured.

 A city worker brought umbrellas to those who remained beyond a tent awning.
 Her family waited for about 50 minutes.